what are Grandparent Rights?

 - Visitation with the grandparent would not interfere with the parent-child relationship

-A grandparent visitation proceeding does not give the grandparents any rights relating to the child other than the right to have the child visit with them.
+A grandparent visitation case does not give the grandparents any rights relating to the child other than the right to have the child visit with them.
 If grandparents want decision-making rights with regard to the child, they would have to try for custody of the child.

-Third party custody refers to a grandparent getting Court-ordered legal and/or physical custody of a grandchild.
+Third party custody refers to a grandparent getting Court-ordered legal or physical custody of a grandchild.
 A third party custody proceeding establishes this.

 Third party custody is more broad than grandparent visitation, both in terms of rights granted and scope of people who may attempt to get those rights.
-Third party custody arises when someone other than the child’s parent has legal and/or physical custody of the child.
+Third party custody arises when someone other than the child’s parent seeks legal or physical custody of the child.
 It doesn’t necessarily have to be a grandparent.

 - As a De Facto Custodian, or

 - As an Interested 3rd Party

-The petitioner, in this case, a grandparent, must establish that he or she is either a De Facto Custodian or an Interested 3rd Party before a court can decide the custody issue.
+The petitioner, in this case, a grandparent, must establish that he or she is either a De Facto Custodian or an Interested 3rd Party before a court can award custody rights.

 A De Facto Custodian must establish, by clear and convincing evidence that: